top of page

 STUDENT WEEK

 As transfer champions, it's vitally important that we build awareness of common transfer barriers and the diverse student needs and identities within our transfer populations.
-National Transfer Student Week offers the perfect opportunity to highlight transition struggles and successes and unite your campus partners in advocating on behalf of your specific transfer population.
-Join us for this annual event, every third week of October, to challenge assumptions, build empathy, and instill transfer pride on your campus.
+National Transfer Student Week offers the perfect opportunity to recognize transfer student contributions and strengthen campus-wide commitment to transfer success.

 #TransferStudentWeek